martastella/handwriting-recognition/README.md

-# Handwriting Synthesis and Recognition Model
+# :writing_hand: Handwriting Synthesis and Recognition Model :writing_hand:

 This project implements a handwriting synthesis model based on the paper "Generating Sequences With Recurrent Neural Networks" by Alex Graves.
 The model can generate handwriting in both unconditional and conditional (text-to-handwriting) modes.
 Additionally, it includes a handwriting recognition feature to convert handwritten strokes back into text.